comicrelief/engineering-handbook/service-delivery/cloud-security.md

 - Remove DNS entries where relevant
 - Archive relevant GitHub repositories where necessary

-## End to End Observability
+## End-to-End Observability

 Many monitoring and security tools work at the OS or the VM level.
 This isn’t an option with serverless computing.
 Serverless requires monitoring performance at the invocation level.

 Inside all of our applications and services, we aim to surface any and all errors.
 This allows us to quickly quantify